If Not a Serial Killer, Then What Is Charles Manson?

 If not a serial killer, then what category of killer does Manson fall into?
-First, I contend that the Manson family murders constitute a killing spree.
-The Bureau of Justice Statistics defines a spree killing as "killings at two or more locations with almost no time-break between murders."
+First, the Manson family murders constitute a killing spree.
+The Bureau of Justice Statistics defines a spree killing as "killings at two or more locations with almost no time break between murders."
 The FBI’s general definition of spree killing is two or more murders committed by an offender or offenders without a cooling-off period.

-In addition, Manson’s followers are what are known as “mission killers.”
-Charles Manson had a grand design or vision—that is, to bring about Helter Skelter—and it led him to mastermind a murderous rampage which he believed would ignite the apocalypse.
+In addition, Manson’s followers are known as “mission killers.”
+Charles Manson had a grand design or vision—to bring about Helter Skelter—and it led him to mastermind a murderous rampage that he believed would ignite the apocalypse.
 Stated differently, Manson sent his followers out on a mission to kill for him.

 Charles Manson was convicted on seven counts of first-degree murder for his role in the killings.

-This is despite the fact that he never murdered anyone himself during the family’s killing spree.
+He never murdered anyone himself during the family’s killing spree.
 Instead, he ordered his followers to murder for him.
 This is known as murder by proxy.
-A proxy murder is defined as a murder in which the murderer does so at the behest of another, acting as his or her proxy.
+A proxy murder is defined as a murder in which the murderer does so at the behest of another, acting as a proxy.